 I soon realized when I started to trace my family tree how much that I could learn from others.
-Not only tips and where to look but also information pertaining to my family tree when connecting with distant cousins.
+Not only tips and where to look but also information about my family tree when connecting with distant cousins.

 Help & Support

-- Help Section and Learning Center – Can give support on a range of different topics as well as giving you a list of the most recent articles.
+- Help Section and Learning Center – Can give support on a range of different topics as well as give you a list of the most recent articles.

 - FAQs – Covers a range of different questions and answers relating to how to use Ancestry, how to find your ancestors, and even billing concerns as well.

 - YouTube Videos – Learn quickly by viewing a helpful video made by Ancestry.